swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 of files.
 They can contain files or other directories.

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
-Every user has their own home directory where they have full access to do whatever they want.
-This is the home directory for your user.
 You can always find out your user name by entering the command `whoami`.

 ## File Types